shoelace-style/shoelace/docs/getting-started/overview.md

 Designing, developing, and supporting this library requires a lot of time, effort, and skill.
 I'd like to keep it open source so everyone can use it, but that doesn't provide me with any income.

-**Therefore, if you're using my software to make profit,** I respectfully ask that you help [fund its development](https://github.com/sponsors/claviska) by becoming a sponsor.
+**Therefore, if you're using my software in a for-profit website or application,** I respectfully ask that you help [fund its development](https://github.com/sponsors/claviska) by becoming a sponsor.
 There are multiple tiers to choose from with  benefits at various levels, including prioritized support, bug fixes, feature requests, and advertising.

 👇 Your support is very much appreciated! 👇